MastodonC/kixi.lapita/doc/intro.md

 #### Dependencies for `kixi.lapita.plot`
 To create plots we wanted to use a sub-library within the [thi.ng](http://thi.ng/) project as they are powerful and flexible.
 Here [`thi.ng/geom`](https://github.com/thi-ng/geom) is better suited for the purpose of creating plots.
 It is a plotting library that gives us tools to create plotting tools, but it doesn't come ready out of the box.

+#### Plotting function
+For the moment there's one function to create a vertical bar chart: `plot-bar-chart`.
+This function expects data as a core.matrix dataset, columns names for the x-axis values and the y-axis values and the name for the resulting plot file.
+There are additional optional options to customise the colour, the width and height of the plot.
 ```Clojure
 > test-data